NoellePatterson/ffc-readme/fall-pulse/duration.md

-# Wet Season Initiation Flows - Duration
+# Fall Pulse Flow - Duration

 #### Definition

-Wet season initiation duration is in most cases calculated as the the number of days from the beginning of the initiation event until the initiation event peak.
+Fall pulse flow duration is in most cases calculated as the the number of days from the beginning of the flow event until the flow event peak.
 See step 6 in the calculation steps for the exception to this rule.
 This metric is measured in number of days.

 #### Steps

-1. The start date calculated for the wet season initiation timing and the Gaussian filtered flow data are used as inputs for the duration algorithm.
+1. The start date calculated for the fall pulse flow timing and the Gaussian filtered flow data are used as inputs for the duration algorithm.
   ```py
    def calc_fall_flush_durations_2(filter_data, date):
    ```
 2. Set a requirement for slope and magnitude on either side of the event peak \(left-side rising limb and right-side falling limb\).
 The slope  threshold shown in the code snippet below \(der_percent_threshold\)\.
 The end of the peak on each side is set when slope decreases below the defined thresholds.
 The derivative threshold is higher for the left side \(requires a steeper rising limb\) and lower for the right side \(requires a less steep falling limb\).
 This is based on the typical shape of a storm-caused peak in flow.

-  The flow percent threshold \(flow_percent_threshold\)\ is a magnitude percentile requirement for the left or right side of the initiation event peak.
+  The flow percent threshold \(flow_percent_threshold\)\ is a magnitude percentile requirement for the left or right side of the fall pulse flow peak.
 For the left side rising limb, the bottom of the rising limb must be below a relative magnitude threshold \(default 80th percentile\) based on all flow values on the left side of the peak.
 The same requirement is used for the right side of the peak.

   ```py
   """Left side sharp"""